 The Statements of Accounts for 2012/13 have been prepared in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom 2012/13'.
-This sets out the principles and practices of accounting required to prepare accounts that 'present fairly' the financial position and transactions of a local Council.
+This sets out the principles and practices of accounting required to prepare accounts that present a true and fair view the financial position and transactions of a local Council.
 This code is based on International Financial Reporting Standards (IFRS).
-The accounts contain a series of statements, summarising financial activity during the year and setting out the Council's assets and liabilities at the end of the Council's financial year on 31 March 2013, as follows: